xochitlsosa/algoritmos-git/README.md

 - Use "cat <file name>.txt" to create a text file
 - To keep editing the file run "<this is a test> > <file name>.txt"

+_Get the state of the computer_
+- To get the computer's software and hardware status use "systeminfo"